-However, despite the overwhelming evidence to support his concern for the planet, his words were not making the impact he knew was needed.
-He felt compelled to do more in order to help avert the ongoing destruction of our planet and the corresponding catastrophic climate change that results from it.
+Despite the overwhelming evidence to support his concern for the planet, McKibben’s words were not making the impact he knew was needed.
+He felt compelled to do more.
+Having fully appreciated the gravity of the climate crisis, he understood the need to take action in order to help avert the ongoing destruction of our planet.

 As a result, he (along with a number of dedicated individuals), helped found 350.org, an organization intent on fighting against our over-dependence on fossil fuels.
 This book describes the undertaking, and the struggles of the grass-roots movement, as he himself seeks to reconcile his desire for a quiet peaceful life, with the need to protect this quiet and peaceful life.

 That is the very premise of his story, which is a kind of memoir and examination into his actions and motivations.
 On the one hand he lives and breaths for his home and family back in Vermont, yet on the other, he is compelled to travel the world and invigorate the battle for the environment (see Defend Your World).
 Fortunately, he also has allies in his effort to wean society and governments of their fossil fuel addictions.